 Though architecture, design, and building can easily be misconstrued as primarily material pursuits, at their heart, they are about improving the lives of the people involved.

-And in order to ensure that this is the case, it is not just the final form and function of the structure that’s important, but the quality of the interactions and the way in which the journey to get there is orchestrated along the way.
+And in order to ensure that this is the case, it is not just the final form and function of the structure that’s important, but the quality of the interactions along the way as well as the way.

 At the center of everything, then, the most important element is the strength of the relationship between the client and designer, and the way the designer builds that relationship from at the outset and actively cultivates it throughout the project.

-Taking famed designer and creative, Charles Eames, quote from above to the next level, not only is it the responsibility of the designer to be a “thoughtful host” who “anticipates the needs of his guests”, the perfect designer invests time getting to know the client, asking them question so as to experience the client’s life and their hopes and aspirations from the inside out.
+Taking famed designer and creative, Charles Eames, quote from above to the next level, not only is it the responsibility of the designer to be a “thoughtful host” who “anticipates the needs of his guests”, a great designer invests time getting to know the client, asking them question so as to experience the client’s life and their hopes and aspirations from the inside out.

-In this way, the perfect designer is less like a mindreader but more like a midwife, assisting in birthing a project that is longing to see the light of day.
+In this way, a great designer is less like a mindreader but more like a midwife, assisting in birthing a project that is longing to see the light of day.

 The Client as Master Adviser

 Though the architect or designer may bring valuable experience and insights to the table, the real heroes at the center of each project are the clients.
 It is the client who has the insight and inspiration to begin a project.
 It is the client who reaches out to the building professionals in hopes of gaining sound advice.
 And it is the client who, most often, courageously moves forward with little or no understanding of the design and building process, relying on the good will and trust of all the parties involved.

 Opening their home or business to the ideas and opinions of others, it is the client who is both the expert of their own lives and the most vulnerable to the situation.
 They are the ones who have to buckle down, and temporarily destroy part of their home or business in order to rework the space.